Pacific Climate Infrastructure Financing Partnership

-Recognising that climate change is the single greatest threat to the livelihoods and well-being of our Pacific family, we will prioritise projects through the Partnership that assist countries to respond and adapt to climate change risks and impacts.
+Recognising that climate change is the single greatest threat to the livelihoods and well-being of our Pacific family, we will continue to prioritise projects through AIFFP that assist countries to respond and adapt to climate change risks and impacts.

 The Pacific Climate Infrastructure Financing Partnership will:

-- increase support for medium and large-scale, climate-related infrastructure projects that mitigate, adapt, and build resilience to the impacts of climate change
+AIFFP is increasing support for medium and large-scale, climate-related infrastructure projects that mitigate, adapt and build resilience to the impacts of climate change.

 AIFFP’s Climate Change Focus

 The Pacific Climate Infrastructure Financing Partnership expands on an already strong climate focus within existing AIFFP investments.
-From setting airport runway heights to account for sea level rise, additional wharf wave impact protection measures, to energy management systems such as flooding design considerations for climate resilience and including water sensitive drainage design.
-The Australian Government, through the AIFFP, is committed to quality, climate resilient infrastructure.
+From setting airport runway heights to account for sea level rise to flooding design considerations for climate resilience – the Australian Government, through the AIFFP, is committed to quality, climate-resilient infrastructure.